kevinwangsk/SONiC/doc/pmon-design.md

 As for the vendors, the way to implement the new API will be very similiar, the difference is that individual plugins will be replaced by a "sonic_platform" python package.

-Besides existing eeprom, SFP, fan, led and PSU APIs, new base APIs were added for platform, chassis and watchdog.
+New base APIs were added for platform, chassis, watchdog, FAN and PSU.
+SFP and eeprom not defined yet, will be in next phase.
 All the APIs defined in the base classes need to be implemented unless there is a limitation(like hardware not support it.)

 Previously we have an issue with the old implementation, when adding a new platform API to the base class, have to implement it in all the platform plugins, or at least add a dummy stub to them, or it will fail on the platform that doesn't have it.
 This will be addressed in the new platfrom API design, not part of the work here.